parikshithb/ramenctl/docs/validate.md

 ## validate application

-The validate application command validates a specific DR-protected application by gathering related namespaces from all clusters and inspecting the gathered resources.
+The validate application command validates a specific DR-protected application by gathering related namespaces from all clusters, S3 data and inspecting the gathered resources.

 ### Looking up applications